Defenders the unsung heroes of Brazil's campaign

 Brazil are usually thought of as an attacking team but, in fact, they take very few risks, usually parking three players on the halfway line even when they win a corner, and on Monday they allowed Mexico to enjoy 53 per cent of possession.

-They have looked even more solid now that Filipe Luis, well-schooled in the art of marking under Diego Someone at Atletico Madrid, has replaced the more cavalier Marcelo at left back.
+They have looked even more solid now that Filipe Luis, well-schooled in the art of marking under Diego Simeone at Atletico Madrid, has replaced the more cavalier Marcelo at left back.

 There were plenty of other examples of Brazil's defensive prowess to admire on Monday such as a superbly timed tackle by Fagner on Hirving Lozano in the second half.

-Note: (This version of the story has been corrected to fix typo on third paragraph from the end.)